K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Preliminaries

 Note that condition (2) of each of the above definitions allows for the possibility that $c_i = c_{n+1-i}$.
 However, this is not necessary for a clan to be symmetric or skew-symmetric.
 Indeed, the $(2,2)$-clan $1212$ is symmetric (and also skew-symmetric), since its reverse $2121$ is the same clan, but there are no matching natural numbers in positions $(i,n+1-i)$ for any $i$.

 The $K$-orbits in our remaining examples are parametrized as follows.
-Note that the numbering here starts from (2) in order to make this list correspond to that given in the introduction, as well as in the statement of Theorem \ref{thm:formulas} in the form of Table \ref{tab:formulas}.
+Note that the numbering here starts from (2) in order to make this list correspond to that given in Table \ref{tab:all-pairs}, as well as in the statement of Theorem \ref{thm:formulas}, in the form of Table \ref{tab:formulas}.